Anjaana Anjaani

-Wanting to make an unusual romance film, Anand struggled to find unconventional ideas while he was writing.
-His wife Mamta then came up with the core narrative of the film, which excited him and changed his perspective.
+The idea of the film was struggled to be found unconventionally by Anand; his wife, Mamta, then up with the adapted narrative of the film, which excited him and changed his perspective.
 Anand approached novelist Advaita Kala who developed the story into a feature-length script, and later co-wrote the screenplay with him.
 Principal photography was done entirely in New York City, Las Vegas and San Francisco.

-Made on a production and marketing budget of ₹380 million, Anjaana Anjaani released on 1 October 2010, grossing over ₹698 million at the box office, thus proving to be a commercial success.
-It received mixed-to-positive reviews from critics, with praise for its novel concept, music, cinematography, humor, costumes and the leads' performances, but criticism for its screenplay and pacing.
+Made on a production and marketing budget of ₹380 million, Anjaana Anjaani was released on 1 October 2010, grossing over ₹698 million at the box office, thus emerging as a commercial success.
+The film received mixed-to-positive reviews from critics, with praise for its novel concept, music, cinematography, humor, costumes and the leads' performances, but criticism for its screenplay and pacing.
+At the 56th Filmfare Awards, it received a nomination for Best Music Director for Vishal-Shekhar.

-At the 56th Filmfare Awards, Vishal–Shekhar received a nomination for Best Music Director for the soundtrack of the film.
+Anjaana Anjaani marks Anand's final romantic comedy drama film to date; he has since ventured into the action thriller genre, where he continues to be active.
+The film also marks his penultimate collaboration with Salim-Sulaiman, as well as his first with lyricist Kumaar, who would eventually become his and Vishal-Shekhar's regular collaborator on their future soundtracks together.

 Plot

 Akash lives in New York City; he has bankrupted his company and is in need of $12 million for paying the shareholders, but is unable to obtain a loan due to a stock market crash.
 He decides to jump off the George Washington Bridge.
 He meets Kiara, from San Francisco, who is also suicidal after catching her fiancé Kunal cheating on her.
 Akash and Kiara attempt to kill themselves, but are prevented from doing so by the Coast Guard.
 Still suicidal, Akash deliberately allows himself to be hit by a car, and Kiara falls on the bridge and breaks her neck.
-Their suicide attempts are unsuccessful, and they end up in hospital together.
+They survive their suicide attempts, and end up in hospital together.
 When they are discharged, Kiara takes Akash to her apartment because his house has been seized by the bank.

 The pair try to kill themselves five times, failing each time.
 Eventually, they make a pact to end their lives on 31 December 2009.
 With 20 days left before their deadline, they decide to fulfill their unrealised wishes and begin a journey together.
 Kiara helps Akash find a date and shares with him how Kunal cheated on her.
 The next day, Akash cleans Kiara's messy apartment.
 Though he cannot swim, Akash is forced to fulfil Kiara's wish to swim in the cold Atlantic Ocean.
 However, at sea Kiara falls overboard and Akash rescues her.
 Their yacht drifts away, stranding them.
-As the 2 slowly succumb to hypothermia, Kiara continues telling her story to Akash.
+As the two slowly succumb to hypothermia, Kiara continues telling her story to Akash.
 They are rescued again by the Coast Guard who intervened on the bridge.